-Many families have stories tying their generation to one of the Signers of the Declaration of Independence.
+Many families have stories tying their family to one of the Signers of the Declaration of Independence.
 Unfortunately many of those stories will not survive genealogical scrutiny.
 The links on the left will explain in great detail what you would need to do to qualify for membership in the Society.
-An item of confusion we see frequently is the difference between “related” and descended”.
-If you think you are related to a Signer, you are not eligible for membership in the Society.
+An item of confusion we see frequently is the difference between “related”, “collateral descendant” and “descended”.
+If you think you are related to, or a collateral descendant of a Signer, you are not eligible for membership in the Society.
 The Society does not maintain genealogies on Signers relations.
-We get asked questions about relations all the time and we simply cannot address them.
-If you are a descendant, you will need to provide documented evidence of that.
-What is the difference between related and descended?
+We are asked questions about Signers possible relations all the time and we simply cannot address them.
+What is the difference between related, collateral descendant and descended?
 If you are a grand child, great grand child, etc. you are a descendant.
-If the Signer is a cousin, great uncle, etc, you are related to the Signer.
+If the Signer is a cousin, great uncle, etc, you are related to or a collateral descendant of the Signer.
 Another question we get from time to time is what about DNA evidence.
 The Society is an organization of documentation.
 We do not accept DNA as proof of descent.

 There are several good sources of genealogical data on the Signers descendants.
 A source document, The Leach Manuscript, may be seen on microfilm at any LDS Family History Library, in Salt Lake City, or in more than 3,500 Family History enters located around the world.
 For the FHC nearest you, visit Family History Centers.
 If you think you are a descendant of one of the New England signers, a great resource is the New England Historical and Genealogical Society.

 These Signers have no descendants: William Whipple (seven children, all died with the first year of their life), John Hancock (two children, one died at 1 year, the other at age 11), Samuel Huntington (raised two adoptive children, had none of his own), James Smith (five grandchildren, none had children), James Wilson (one grandchild, never married, had no children), Caesar Rodney (never married, no children) , George Wythe (one child, died as newborn), Francis Lightfoot Lee (had no children), Joseph Hewes (never married, had no children), Thomas Lynch, Jr. (he and his wife died at sea, no children), Button Gwinnett (had one daughter, who had no children), Lyman Hall (one son, never married, no children), and George Walton (one great grandson, George Walton Reab, a bachelor, no children).
 Each month we get applicants stating that they are a descendant of one of the above named signers.
-To date, no one has been able to prove these claims.
+To date, no one has been able to prove their claims.
 There were several James Wilson’s in the Philadelphia area during the Revolutionary period and we get applications for James Wilson, but they are not descendants of James Wilson, the Signer.

 The remainder of the Signers are known to have same surname (male) descendants.